mnmenator/EECE320-Perflab/README.md

 https://csciperfproject.csuchico.edu

-You might need to use the campus VPN to connect to the server.
-I'm currently in the process of making it publicly available and will announce on Piazza once that's the case.
+You will need to use the campus VPN to connect to the server.

 The provided Makefile compiles your program; you may need to modify it to change compiler options or the like.
 You can also compile your program ”by hand”, but you should remember what you did.
 We assume you are compiling your program on your virtual machine.
 The Makefile also provides a *make judge* rule that runs the test images and filters, which you will want to comment out prior to using it on the csciperfproject server or it will take significantly longer to start running.
 Lastly, it provides a *make clean* rule to delete any temporary files or images.
 I would recommend commenting out the judge rule if you’ve modified the Makefile and want to use the new Makefile to run your code as the *make judge* rule will run as part of the compilation process.

 Your measured time needs to include any active processing you do to the image after it is read in and before it is written out.
 You’re free to go “whole hog” on any optimization that might work, **as long as it works with all the test images and filters included in the assignment.** Your modified code **does not** need to handle any filters or images not included in the evaluation suite.
 This means you can go ahead and e.g change the matrix layout in the BMP image library, replace the Filter library, etc. However, you’d be well advised to make certain those changes are important and effective before you sink a lot of time.
 The most “extreme” solution is to use optimized functions for every filter.
 The *perf* machines also four CPU’s or cores and you could use the OpenMP language extensions to try to use all the cores.
 Some students have used these methods in the past, but you’re well advised to go for the easy low-hanging fruit before tackling the most aggressive optimization.

-##Logistics
+## Logistics
 The only “hand-in” will be electronic.
 Any clarifications and revisions to the assignment will be posted on the Piazza discussion board.

 Different computers will run this code at different speeds (even measured in “cycles per second”).
 In order to have a level playing field, everyone must use the *csciperfproject* system to time their projects.
 The web portal interface will insure that you are the only person running your code on the *perf* machine at the time insuring a consistent result.